 Although no attorney – private or public – can guarantee a specific outcome, you can definitely tip the scales in your favor.
 Your freedom, your life, and your entire future are in the balance.
 Obviously, not everyone can afford to hire a private criminal defense attorney.
 However, in most cases doing so offers you the unique ability to pursue swifter and better results than relying on strained public defender services.

 If you’ve been charged with a crime in the Low Country, trust David Aylor Law Offices to fight for you.
-As a former prosecutor and experienced trial lawyer, count on David Aylor to put you first and keep the scales of justice balanced.
+As a former prosecutor and experienced trial lawyer, count on David Aylor Law Offices to put you first and keep the scales of justice balanced.